-Chinese Medicine goal is to address the root cause of a health issue rather than just treating the symptoms.
-By focusing on the root cause, Chinese Medicine can provide sustainable and long-lasting solution to TSW.
+As a Doctor of Acupuncture and Chinese Medicine, my goal is to address the root cause of a health issue rather than just treating the symptoms.
+By focusing on the root cause, we can provide a sustainable and long-lasting solution to TSW.

 One of the strengths of Chinese herbal medicine lies in its ability to be tailored specifically to each patient’s unique needs and imbalances, allowing for a more targeted and personalized approach to healing.
 The choice of herbs and their combinations are carefully selected based on an individual’s specific symptoms, constitution, and the underlying imbalances contributing to the condition.

 The most common underlying imbalances with TSW include Heat, Toxicity, and Dampness.
-During the initial consultation we will review your medical history, observe the skin, take your Chinese medicine pulse and tongue.
+During the initial consultation, we will review your medical history, observe the skin, and take your Chinese medicine pulse and tongue.
 This information allows me to create a picture of the imbalances which are underlying your TSW.
-The treatment, which includes herbs and acupuncture, aim to correct these underlying imbalance, bringing the body back to health.
+The treatment, which includes herbs and acupuncture, aims to correct these underlying imbalance, bringing the body back to health.

 Inflammation Causes Heat and Toxicity

 In Chinese medicine, steroids suppress heat, rather than clear it from the body.
-This allows for heat to build up in he body over a long term.
+This allows for heat to build up in the body over the long term.
 When the steroids are stopped, the suppressed Heat resurfaces, leading to TSW symptoms.

 Heat is characterized by symptoms such as redness, inflammation, burning, and itching.
 Clearing Heat is a primary focus in treating TSW, using cooling and detoxifying herbs and acupuncture treatments to reduce inflammation and alleviate symptoms.

-Toxicity is form of extreme heat that many patients with TSW have.
-Herbs that clear toxic heat are well known to be anti inflammatory but do not supressure the body’s natural healing process.
+Toxicity is a form of extreme heat that many patients with TSW have.
+Herbs that clear toxic heat is well known to be anti-inflammatory but do not surpress the body’s natural healing process.